Apprenticeships: delivering work-based training and qualifications to employees

 The framework level your apprentice will undertake depends on a range of factors including their previous experience, their current level of skills, previous qualifications they have achieved, and of course the level of development they require to competently fulfil their new role in your business.

-As part of their apprenticeship your apprentice will be supported and trained by a training contractor who has been approved by DfE to deliver ApprenticeshipsNI training in that occupational area and geographical area.
+As part of their apprenticeship your apprentice will be supported and trained by a training contractor or FE College who has been approved by DfE to deliver ApprenticeshipsNI training in that occupational area.
 A useful search tool is available to help you find a suitable training contractor:

 The training contractor will assess your apprentice's level of skills and qualifications when they register them on the programme and will advise what framework level they judge is the most appropriate for your apprentice to begin at.